TimBoleslawsky/data-science-vault/Atlas/Data Science.md

 Data Science is my main topic of study while studying at Gothenburg University.
-In this Map of Content everything from basic theory to relevant programming languages regarding the topic of "Data Science" is documented.
+In this Map of Content everything from basic theory to relevant programming languages regarding the topic of "Data Science" is documented. test
 ## Theory
 ### Principles of Data Science
 Firstly a definition of what Data Science is: [[Data Science, a Definition]].
 Now we obviously need to take a closer look at what data is, and how we can describe it: [[Data]].